 can dogs eat bananas?

 The only thing more delicious than a fresh, ripe banana is the smile on your dog’s face when you offer her a bite.
 But can dogs actually eat bananas?
+Yes!

-Bottom line: dogs can eat bananas.
+Bottom line: Yes, dogs can eat bananas.
 The sweet taste and creamy texture are right up there with ear-scratches on their list of favorite things, plus there are more health benefits for your dog than there are paw prints on your sofa!

 Peel a banana and you’ll find animo acids, electrolytes, vitamin B6, vitamin C, potassium, fiber and manganese – all great additions to your dog's health.
 Bananas are especially beneficial for active, athletic dogs.
 The natural sugars metabolize quickly and provide an instant energy rush, so say bow-wow to an extra lap or two around the park!

 Can dogs eat banana peels?

+It's not recommended.
 While there’s nothing toxic about them, the extra fiber in banana peels may be tough for some pets to digest.
 Smaller dogs, or dogs that favor gulping over chewing, may experience vomiting a few hours after ingestion – if that’s the case, clean it up and know better next time!